 Mobile roaming charges

-The guarantee of free mobile roaming, which means that our mobile calls and data cost the same no matter where we are in the EU, will end on 1 January 2021.
+The guarantee of free mobile roaming, which means that our mobile calls and data cost the same no matter where we are in the EU, has ended.

 You should check with your phone provider to find out what their new charges will be.